 The Village de Charonne is a former commune that joined the territory of Paris in 1860.
 It is now part of the 20th arrondissement.
 This little district has preserved its charming provincial village atmosphere with its main street and its 12th-century parish church.

-Description of the Village
+Description of the Village de Charonne

-Far from the bustling Paris that we all know with its famous monuments, the village of Charonne is located in the 20th arrondissement, at a stone’s throw from the Périphérique, Paris motorway ring.
+Far from the bustling Paris that we all know with its famous monuments, the village de Charonne is located in the 20th arrondissement, at a stone’s throw from the Boulevard Périphérique, Paris motorway ring.
 In any season of the year, a stroll through the district is a total change of scenery.

 Guided Tour of the Village of Charonne

-In a maze of cobbled narrow streets (Irénée-Blanc, Georges-Perec, Paul-Strauss, Jules-Siegfried), brick or millstone pavilions welcome their guests with small verdant or gravel entrances.
-In the beginning of the 19th century, these cute little houses were those of the quarry workers of the rue des Montibœufs.
+In a maze of cobbled narrow streets (Irénée-Blanc, Georges-Perec, Paul-Strauss, Jules-Siegfried), La Campagne à Paris consists of brick or millstone pavilions.
+At the beginning of the 19th century, these cute little houses were those of the quarry workers of the rue des Montibœufs.